- About JSLI

 - Contact Us

-- While traditional Judaism teaches that God chose the Jewish people to be in a unique covenant with G-d and were charged by the Torah to be a light unto the nations, this view does not preclude a belief that G-d has a relationship with all other peoples too.
+Within the Jewish community there is a common history, a language of prayer (Hebrew), the Torah and rabbinic literature which allow Jews of significantly different world views to share many common values and goals.
+While traditional Judaism teaches that G-d chose the Jewish people to be in a unique covenant with G-d and were charged by the Torah to be a light unto the nations, this view does not preclude a belief that G-d has a relationship with all other peoples.

 Biblical references as well as rabbinic literature support this Universalist view.
 For example: